Be the change you want to see in the world with a Community Engagement, Leadership, and Development certificate

 Note: In general, OSAP considers a full-time course load to be three courses per term and a part-time course load to be two courses per term.

-Can I review the course outlines before I enrol?
+Can I review the community engagement certificate course outlines before I enrol?

 Many of our course description pages include sample course outlines.
-See course descriptions for details.
+Check out the course descriptions for details.

-Can I complete an undergraduate degree at Toronto Metropolitan University at the same time I am completing the certificate?
+Can I complete an undergraduate degree at Toronto Metropolitan University while I finish the community engagement certificate?

-Yes, it is possible, but we encourage you to evaluate your own workload.
-The Certificate in Community Engagement, Leadership, and Development does not have any restrictions for students enrolled in Toronto Metropolitan University degree programs.
+Yes, it’s possible, but we encourage you to evaluate your own workload.
+The Certificate in Community Engagement, Leadership, and Development doesn’t have any restrictions for students enrolled in Toronto Metropolitan University degree programs.

-Visit Undergraduate Students for more information about policies and restrictions.
+For more information about policies and restrictions, visit Undergraduate Students.